KinWaiCheuk/nnAudio/README.md

 (Quick tips for unit test: `cd` inside Installation folder, then type `pytest`.
 You need at least 1931 MiB GPU memory to pass all the unit tests)

 Alternatively, you may also contribute by:
-   1. Refactoring the code strucutre (Now all functions are within the same file, but with increasing number of features, I think we need to break it down into smaller modules)
+   1. Refactoring the code structure (Now all functions are within the same file, but with the increasing number of features, I think we need to break it down into smaller modules)
    1. Making a better demonstration code or tutorial
-   1. Improving the documentation page (It is ugly and out-dated at the most.
-Probably a documentation page with tutorial, if point 2 is finished before this)